You may think moving overseas with your partner won’t affect your relationship, but a life change of this magnitude test even the strongest unions.

 Call us if you want to find out more

-If the requirements above have shown that you may have to do an English language test, please feel free to contact us to discuss it in more detail.
+If the requirements above have shown that you may have to do an English language test, please feel free to book a consultation call to discuss it in more detail.

 We’re willing to bet that you have a few questions around driving in New Zealand.
 Questions like ‘do I need a New Zealand driver’s licence?’ and ‘will I be able to drive the same type of cars if I use an overseas driver’s licence?